The 2017 Fair Credit Reporting Act Conference will take place April 27–29, 2017 at the Hyatt Regency in Baltimore, MD.

 ** Before being allowed to register, all nonmembers must be vetted to attend the conference.
 The vetting process will take at least one week.
 Nonmembers will not be allowed to register on site.
 Nonmembers will need to apply for conference registration no later than April 1, 2017.
 To start the vetting process, email Rebecca@consumeradvocates.org.

 Reserve your hotel room for $150/night at the The Hyatt Regency, Baltimore.
 Make your reservations early, as the hotel is expected to sell out.
-The hotel is already sold out for Saturday night.
-When booking, do not include Saturday night in your reservation.
+The hotel is already sold out for Thursday and Saturday nights.
+There are still rooms available for Tuesday and Wednesday nights and one room left for Friday night.
+If you want to be added to a waitlist, email Rebecca@consumeradvocates.org.

 The hotel is located in the picturesque Inner Harbor.
 Nearby attractions include the National Aquarium, Maryland Science Center, Camden Yards, and the Meyerhoff Symphony Hall.
 Within a couple of blocks, there are more than sixty restaurants serving gourmet cuisine, ethnic foods from around the world, and plenty of local seafood.
 The hotel is approximately twenty minutes from Baltimore Washington International Airport (BWI) and ten minutes from Baltimore Penn Station (Amtrak train station).
 Conference attendees can self-park at the hotel for a reduced rate of $15/day.